-How can you stop spotted lanternflies?
+How to stop spotted lanternflies

 But should you still try to kill them?
 Walsh, who’s written an article on the topic with colleagues, said go ahead and squash them if you see them “because we don’t want them in our environment.”